-Using the rename to clause of the alter tablespace, you can rename a permanent or temporary tablespace.
-For example, the following statement renames the users tablespace:
+Using the rename to clause of the alter tablespace, you can rename a permanent or temporary oracle rename tablespace.
+For example, the following statement renames the users' tablespace:

 Sql>alter tablespace users rename to usersts;

-When you rename a tablespace, the database updates all references to the tablespace name in the data dictionary, control file, and (online) datafile headers.
-The database does not change the tablespace id so if this tablespace were, for example, the default tablespace for a user, then the renamed tablespace would show as the default tablespace for the user in the dba_users view.
+When you RENAME A TABLESPACE, the database updates all references to the tablespace name in the data dictionary, control file, and (online) datafile headers.
+The database does not change the tablespace id so if this tablespace were, for example, the default tablespace for a user, then the oracle rename tablespace would show as the default tablespace for the user in the dba_users view.

 The following affect the operation of this statement:

 If a traditional initialization parameter file (pfile) is being used then a message is written to the alert log stating that the initialization parameter file must be manually changed.